 The cacao bean is packed full of antioxidants, good fats, carbohydrates, protein, minerals like calcium, magnesium, sulfur, copper, iron, zinc and potassium.
 They also contain oleic acid which is a heart-healthy essential monounsaturated fat, fiber and vitamins E, B2, B1, B5, B3 and B9 as well as small quantities of vitamin A and C. We think it’s incredible that something as decadent as chocolate, especially raw chocolate, is so wonderfully healthy.

-STAY IN TOUCH, HEAR ABOUT NEW RECIPES AND OFFERS
+STAY IN TOUCH, HEAR ABOUT NEW RECIPES

 We’re working on a new newsletter, it’s out on Friday, click here to sign up.
 We send it out a few times a year and it takes a minute to sign up.